7 governors sign letter backing Trump for Nobel Peace Prize

 The letter follows one from 18 U.S. House Republicans, who earlier this month formally nominated Trump for the award amid preparations for a historic summit with North Korea's Kim Jong Un.
 The National Republican Senatorial Committee has also promoted the idea, sending an email encouraging supporters to "Nominate President Trump to Win the Nobel Peace Prize" by adding their name to a list.

+Governors are not listed among those who can officially make Nobel nominations, according to the organization's website .

-McMaster was an early Trump supporter in the 2016 election, formally backing him ahead of South Carolina's first-in-the-South primary.
+McMaster was an early Trump supporter in the 2016 presidential campaign, formally backing him ahead of South Carolina's first-in-the-South primary.
 Then the state's lieutenant governor, the longtime South Carolina politician became governor when Trump picked then-Gov. Nikki Haley as his U.N. ambassador.

 Trump is backing McMaster in next month's five-way South Carolina GOP primary.
 The president appeared at an October fundraiser, and McMaster has featured footage from that event prominently in his television ads.